 Start date: April 2019

 Deadline: Applications will be accepted on a rolling basis until the position is filled.

-To Apply: Please send your resume and a cover letter as a single PDF attachment to [email protected] Please have “Administrative Coordinator – Your Name” in the subject line of the email.
+Please send your resume and a cover letter as a single PDF attachment to [email protected].
+Please have “People Operations Manager – Your Name” in the subject line of the email.

-In your cover letter, please indicate your reasons for wanting to work for Global Glimpse, highlight your specific qualifications for the position, and provide 3 references.
+In your cover letter, please indicate your reasons for wanting to work for Global Glimpse, highlight your specific qualifications for the position, provide 3 references and a joke that will make us laugh.
 Applications will be reviewed on an ongoing basis.